2025 EARLY BIRD SALE NOW ON!

 5hrs

-After the last breakfast of the trip, you’ll be collected for a 4x4 transfer back to Mtamvuna River, to collect bags and shuttle 2.5hrs on to Durban's King Shaka International Airport - in time for onward flights departing late afternoon or evening of this day.
+After the last breakfast of the trip, you’ll be collected for a 4x4 transfer back to Mtamvuna River.
+You'll collect your main luggage before continuing on to Durban's King Shaka International Airport in time for onward flights, departing late afternoon or evening.

 Day 1